Neuroarticular Dysfunction or a Chiropractic Subluxation

-The most popular way to get around the above procedure is a chiropractic method called Activator.
-Integral to Activator methods is an objective examination to locate the neuroarticular dysfunction that causes the pathology often called subluxation.
+I use a specialized chiropractic method called Activator and I am a serious Activator chiropractic doctor .
+Integral to Activator methods is an objective examination to locate the neuroarticular dysfunction (often called a subluxation) that can cause pain, swelling, numbness, tingling, loss of normal movement or even changes in your overall health.
 That is why I sought, got and maintain an advanced proficiency rating in the technique.
-The extra training in analyzing where the subluxation is (or isn’t) and what direction of the adjustment should be performed has helped me enormously in accurately treating people using a specialized tool that allows me to do the necessary correction while they are lying quietly in a comfortable, relaxed position.
+The extra training in analyzing where the subluxation is (or isn’t) and what direction of the adjustment should be performed has helped me enormously in accurately treating people using a FDA approved tool that allows me to correct the subluxation while the patient is lying quietly in a comfortable, relaxed position.

 A really serious “Activator Doctor” may use a special adjusting table that is wide and uses a motor to lower and raise a patient from a standing position to lying down and back up again.